michaelwamarema/Agile-Team-1/Sprint 1/README.md

 Tony + Joel, started on the website, included input fields and website structure.
 Will continue to work on the website to accomadate displaying search results.

-Jodie, has completed one of her assigned tasks, Create function to restrict search to a price range, and will continue with createing function to restrict search to a price range.
+Jodie, has completed one of her assigned tasks, Create function to restrict search to a price range, and will continue with createing function to restrict search to a distance range.
 Calculating the distance between a and b may take longer than expected

 Michael, has begin work on implementing a map into the website, which will hopefully be ready to implement tomorrow